3 Card Poker Progressive Jackpot

 With seven cards and a joker, there are 154,143,080 possible hands that can be made.
 Some 4,708,092 of those hands are winners (about 3 per cent).
 So, expect to make a lot of bets without seeing too many payoffs.

 The big jackpot has a 0.001476 per cent chance of hitting when you bet, with odds against of 676,096 to 1.
 The house edge with a jackpot meter of $100,000 is about 32 per cent.
 When the jackpot meter reaches $200,000 then the house edge is only about 9.5 per cent.
 For the player to get an overlay, the meter must be over $243,000.

 Caribbean Stud Poker Progressive

 When Caribbean Stud Poker was first introduced in casinos, many players compared it to video poker.
 While the house edge is comparable, at about 5.23 per cent, the game is stud and no cards are drawn.
 It’s simply the players 5 cards against the dealer’s 5 cards.

 The attraction for most players is the huge payoff for high hands like a straight flush or a royal flush.
 To be paid on those high hands, players must make an optional $1 progressive meter wager.
 The payoffs for the progressive wager vary, but here is an example:

 Caribbean Stud Progressive Payoff Table

 The house edge varies according to the progressive meter.
-Most casinos take a portion of each $1 wager, returning about 70% to the meter.
-However, the average house edge is closer to 25%.
-When the progressive meter is over $200,000 then the wager is much more attractive the player.
+Most casinos take a portion of each $1 wager, returning about 70 per cent to the meter.
+However, the average house edge is closer to 25 per cent.
+When the progressive meter is over $200,000 then the wager is much more attractive to the player.
 When the jackpot is over $250,000 it is an overlay for the player.